What is content curation?

 How can quoting or adding content that another expert has created promote you as an expert by association?

 I’m going to use Facebook as an example here.
-What you share, comment on and like something on Facebook other people associate you with the content and people sharing the information.
+When you share, comment on and like something on Facebook, other people associate you with the content and people whose content you shared.
 If you don’t want to be associated with certain people, you refrain from liking, commenting or sharing their content.
+That simple.

 Content curation is no different.
-And as I said earlier, you have to have a certain level of knowledge in order to curate the best information anyway and when you add value to someone who is already considered a thought leader or authority in your field, it demonstrates that you are well read in your industry, you know the “who’s who,” and you’re confident enough to have an opinion, even if you’re disagreeing with their argument.
+And you have to have a certain level of knowledge in order to curate the best information to begin with, and when you add value to someone who is already considered a thought leader or authority in your field, it demonstrates that you are well read in your industry, you know the “who’s who,” and you’re confident enough to have an opinion, even if you’re disagreeing with their argument.

 It’s why the reporter model is an excellent starting place for those who want to become a thought leader but don’t yet have enough knowledge in their particular field.

 Part of becoming an expert is to be well read.
-Therefore, whilst you’re reading, why not share what you’ve been learning with others, add value and raise your profile at the same time.
+Therefore, whilst you’re reading, listening or watching, why not share what you’ve been learning with others, add value and raise your profile at the same time.

-Not only will it keep people engaged and reading, it will keep you researching and learning.
+Not only will it keep people engaged, it will keep you researching, learning and adding value to your message.